unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-setup.md

 <details>
 <summary>**Expand**</summary>

-If your VM boots to a **UEFI shell** instead of your operating system, you can manually start the boot process:
+If your %%VM|vm%% boots to a %%UEFI|uefi%% shell instead of your operating system, you can manually start the boot process:

-1. At the UEFI shell prompt, enter:
+1. At the %%UEFI|uefi%% shell prompt, enter:

    ```bash
    fs0: